Cole-s-Personal-Organization/Pente/GameServer/README.md

 1. *src/test/java/com/mycompany/app/* - Houses all testing for the webserver.

 # Important Commands
-This project will be utilizing a maven build system, standard maven commands will be applicable here.
+This project's java backend will be packaged into a docker container and served by Apache Tomcat.
+A Maven build system will be used here, so all standard maven commands can be used here.

-- Build Commands
+- Build Command
-    - Build the project:
+    - Build the project outside dockerfile:

             mvn package

+    - Build the Dockerfile

+            docker build -t <image-name> .

 - Run Commands

-    - Run the JAR file:
+    - Run the docker image:

-            java -cp target/GameServer-1.0-SNAPSHOT.jar com.mycompany.app.App
+            docker run -p 8080:8080 <image-name>

 - Run Tests

         mvn test